What I Learned about Waiting on God while Selling My House

 To suffer what You allow; To be what You require.”

-Hours before the horror of the Cross, Jesus said to His Father, “not My will, but Yours be done.”
+Hours before the horror of the Cross, Jesus said to His Father, “Luke 22:42.”
 This is humility.
-This is also how Jesus described Himself to a bunch of pride-weary disciples, “learn from me,” He said, “for I am gentle and lowly in heart (humble), and you will find rest for your souls.”
+This is also how Jesus Matthew 11:29 to a bunch of pride-weary disciples, “learn from me,” He said, “for I am gentle and lowly in heart (humble), and you will find rest for your souls.”

 And that’s exactly what you need when you’re worn out from waiting—you need rest for your soul.
 God pours grace over the life of the one who says, “Lord, I am desperately dependent on You…”